MasterZack69/rdm/README.md

 # Credits
 - MasterZack69 - Of course I am getting the Credits
-- Claude 4.6 Opus - Wrote the code, fixed the bugs
+- Claude Opus 4.6 - Wrote the code, fixed the bugs
 - GPT 5.2 - Asked “what if it races?” one too many times
+- Claude Opus 4.7 - Here to do everything better